 - How do I install scikit-learn?

-- How do I use the IPython Notebook?
+- How do I use the Jupyter Notebook?

 - What are some good resources for learning Python?

-Getting started in scikit-learn with the famous iris dataset (video, notebook, blog post)
+Getting started in scikit-learn with the famous iris dataset (video, notebook)

 - What is the famous iris dataset, and how does it relate to machine learning?